kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(a\) The drop height must be at least 8 inches.

-\(b\) If considered, the rotor lift specified in §29.473(a) must be introduced into the drop test by appropriate energy absorbing devices or by the use of an effective mass.
+\(b\) If considered, the rotor lift specified in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.473   Ground loading conditions and assumptions.|§29.473]](a) must be introduced into the drop test by appropriate energy absorbing devices or by the use of an effective mass.

 \(c\) Each landing gear unit must be tested in the attitude simulating the landing condition that is most critical from the standpoint of the energy to be absorbed by it.